tudat-team/tudat-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: A C++ platform to perform astrodynamics and space research
+Summary: A C++ platform to perform astrodynamics and space research.